Costs of damage

-How Do Landlords Give Notice / What Information Do They Have to Provide in Texas?
+How Do Landlords Give Notice in Texas?

 Written notice must be mailed to the tenant’s forwarding address and must include the amount of the security deposit due, if any, to the tenant, plus a written list of deductions.
 However, a written list of deductions is not required if the tenant owes rent and there is no controversy over the amount owed.